vectara/vectara-docs/www/docs/api-reference/indexing-apis/file-upload/file_formats.md

 ---
 id: format-for-upload
-title: Format JSON and Pbtext Files
+title: Format Files for Upload
+sidebar_title: Format Files for Upload
 ---

 When uploading files using the [File Upload Service](/docs/api-reference/indexing-apis/file-upload/file-upload), you may